bcgov/wqbc/README.md

 Usage
 -----

 For information on use, please see the [vignette](https://htmlpreview.github.com/?https://github.com/bcgov/wqbc/master/inst/doc/wqbc.html).
 In your R session, you can type `vignette("wqbc")` to see the vignette.
+Please note that this vignette is currently out of date as it includes information on calculating the Water Quality Index (which has been moved to its own package [wqindex](https://github.com/bcgov/wqindex)).

 Install
 -------